 This post is about business development (BD).

-To understand this illness and why it can be costly, one must first accept these premises: the time professionals have for BD is finite and good BD takes time.
-What often subverts efficient use of BD time, is Shiny Penny Syndrome.
+Symptoms include short attention spans, misplaced time allocation and indifference to existing prospects.
+The time professionals have for BD is finite and good BD takes time.
+What often subverts efficient use of their time, is Shiny Penny Syndrome.
+It works like this...